 The concept of justice is deeply rooted in virtually all theological literature.
 The ancient Babylonians, Sumerians, and Akkadians were not unacquainted with it.
 Even more primitive peoples made "justice" the central theme of many of their religious observances.
 The fundamental concept of justice thus coming to us from its theological roots is that there is a straight line in nature which begins with the status quo.
 Justice, then, can be defined as a mystical concept relating to the presumed rightness of the status quo, symbolized by a straight line found in the balance of nature.
 Anything that causes that line to deviate from the straight is an act of injustice; which is to say that any tipping of the scales of natural balance in any direction creates a natural imbalance.
 In order for life to continue, that imbalance must be rebalanced.

 Wigmore, in his three-volume study PANORAMA OF THE WORLD'S LEGAL SYSTEMS, shows that the early Egyptians designed the scale balance from this concept.
 Maat, the God of Justice, was often depicted in Egyptian art with scales at hand with which to weigh the good deeds and the evil deeds of the departing Ka.
-According the the Egyptian theology, the Ka, or soul of man, was compelled to stand before Maat on the day of judgment.
+According to Egyptian theology, the Ka, or soul of man, was compelled to stand before Maat on the day of judgment.
 His evil deeds were put on one side of the scale and a small white feather was placed on the opposite side.
 If the feather outweighed the evil, the Ka could proceed to the realms of eternal bliss.
 If not, the Ka was doomed.

 The Mesa Verde Indians who inhabited the cliff dwellings in the Four Corners area of Colorado had a similar concept, even though it was not so artistically elaborated.
 They maintained a Kiva, a circular meeting place with a prayer hole in the center of the floor.
 Before any major efforts were undertaken by the tribe, such as a deer hunt, a wedding, or a migration (all of which were viewed in a social context), the spiritual forces (what was good for the social whole) had to be consulted.
 Then the soul of the Great Manitou was supposed to issue from the hole in the floor to tell them how to put the natural forces back into balance, since the event being considered would, by virtue of its character, tip the natural scales out of balance to some degree.